TabordaG/TabordaG/README.md

 - Looking for opportunities and great projects.

 <br>
 <h2>Last project developed by the internship at Recoopsol.
-A complete ecommerce platform</h2>
+An e-commerce platform for family farming</h2>